yuandong0504/cmr/README.md

 CMR is governed by the following axioms.
 They are not guidelines, but invariants.

+---

 ### 1. Semantic Closure First

-Every input to the system **must** reach a well-defined semantic outcome.
+Every input to the system **MUST** reach a well-defined semantic outcome.

 There are no:
 - half-processed inputs